What is the Magento 2 Devcontainer?

 TIP

-If you're familiar with docker-compose, devcontainers are essentially the same thing but instead of editing files on your host machine, your editor and terminal are actually running inside one of the containers of your docker-compose environment.
+If you're familiar with docker-compose, devcontainers are essentially the same thing but instead of editing files located directly on your host machine, your editor and terminal operate on files directly inside one of the containers of your docker-compose environment.

 The Problem